What Will Wi-Fi 8 Be? A Primer on IEEE 802.11bn Ultra High Reliability: Abstract

 \section{Abstract}

 What will Wi-Fi 8 be?
 Driven by the strict requirements of emerging applications, next-generation Wi-Fi is set to prioritize Ultra High Reliability (UHR) above all.
 In this paper, we explore the journey towards IEEE 802.11bn UHR, the amendment that will form the basis of Wi-Fi\,8.
-After providing an overview of the nearly completed Wi-Fi\,7 standard, we present new use cases calling for further Wi-Fi evolution.
-We also outline current standardization, certification, and spectrum allocation activities, sharing updates from the newly formed UHR Study Group.
-We then introduce the disruptive new features envisioned for {Wi-Fi\,8} and discuss the associated research challenges.
-Among those, we focus on access point coordination and demonstrate that it could build upon 802.11be multi-link operation to make Ultra High Reliability a reality in Wi-Fi\,8.
+We first present new use cases calling for further Wi-Fi evolution and associated standardization, certification, and spectrum allocation efforts.
+We then introduce a selection of the main disruptive features envisioned for Wi-Fi\,8 and their associated research challenges, resulting from the outcome of the UHR Study Group.
+Among those, we focus on multi access point coordination and demonstrate that it could build upon 802.11be multi-link operation to make UHR a reality in Wi-Fi\,8.